-The Council uses long-term credit ratings from the three main rating agencies Fitch Ratings Ltd, Moody's Investors Service Inc. and Standard & Poor's Financial Services LLC to assess the risk of investment default.
+The Council uses long-term credit ratings from Fitch, Moody's or Standard & Poor's to assess the risk of investment default.
 The lowest available credit rating will be used to determine credit quality.

 Long-term ratings are expressed on a scale from AAA (the highest quality) through to D (indicating default).
 Ratings of BBB- and above are described as investment grade, while ratings of BB+ and below are described as speculative grade.
 The Council's credit rating criteria are set to ensure that it is unlikely that the Council will hold speculative grade investments, despite the possibility of repeated downgrades.